netoacgn/gympass-api-solid/README.md

 GymPass style app.

-## RFs (Requisitos funcionais)
+## FRs (Functional Requirements)
-- [x] Deve ser possivel se cadastrar;
+- [x] It should be possible to register;
-- [x] Deve ser possivel se autenticar;
+- [x] It should be possible to authenticate;
-- [x] Deve ser possivel obter o perfil de um usuario logado;
+- [x] It should be possible to obtain the profile of a logged-in user;
-- [ ] Deve ser possivel obter o número de check-ins realizado pelo usuario logado;
+- [ ] It should be possible to obtain the number of check-ins made by the logged-in user;
-- [ ] Deve ser possivel obter o seu historico de check-ins;
+- [ ] It should be possible to obtain your check-in history;
-- [ ] Deve ser possivel o usuário buscar academias proximas;
+- [ ] It should be possible for the user to search for nearby gyms;
-- [ ] Deve ser possivel o usuário buscar academias pelo nome;
+- [ ] It should be possible for the user to search for gyms by name;
-- [x] Deve ser possivel o usuário realizar check-in em uma academia;
+- [x] It should be possible for the user to check-in at a gym;
-- [ ] Deve ser possivel validar o check-in de um usuário;
+- [ ] It should be possible to validate a user's check-in;
-- [ ] Deve ser possivel cadastrar uma academia;
+- [x] It should be possible to register a gym;

-## RNs (Requisitos de negócio)
+## RBs (Business Requirements)
-- [x] O usuário não deve poder se cadastrar com um email já existente;
+- [x] The user should not be able to register with an existing email;
-- [x] O usuário não pode fazer 2 (dois) check-ins no mesmo dia;
+- [x] The user cannot do 2 (two) check-ins on the same day;
-- [x] O usuário não pode fazer check-in se não estiver a 100m (cem metros) da academia;
+- [x] The user cannot check-in if they are not within 100m (one hundred meters) of the gym;
-- [ ] O check-in deve ser validado até 20 minutos após ser criado;
+- [ ] The check-in must be validated within 20 minutes of being created;
-- [ ] O check-in deve ser validado apenas por administradores;
+- [ ] The check-in must be validated only by administrators;
-- [ ] A academia dever ser criada apenas por administradores;
+- [ ] The gym must be created only by administrators;

-## RNFs (Requisitos não-funcionais)
+## NFRs (Non-Functional Requirements)
-- [x] A senha do usuário deve ser criptografada;
+- [x] The user's password must be encrypted;
-- [x] Os dados da aplicação dever ser armazenados em um banco de dados POSTGRES;
+- [x] The application data must be stored in a POSTGRES database;
-- [ ] Todas listas de dados deve estar páginadas com 20 itens por página
+- [ ] All data lists must be paginated with 20 items per page;
-- [ ] O usuário deve ser identifcado por um JWT (Json Web Token)
+- [ ] The user must be identified by a JWT (Json Web Token);